-In fact, consumer research at Accenture shows that in the U.S. market alone, companies are losing $1 trillion in annual revenues to their competitors because they are not consistently relevant enough.
-Loyalty remains important, but this finding indicates that the future of marketing — and, in the big picture, many businesses — depends on serving a customer’s most relevant needs in the moment.
-In this way, companies need to become like more like living businesses, building and sustaining symbiotic ties with their customers as if those relationships are with a concierge, butler, or best friend.
+Consumer research at Accenture shows that in the U.S. market alone, companies are losing $1 trillion in annual revenues to their competitors because they are not consistently relevant enough.
+Loyalty remains important, but this finding indicates that the future of marketing — and, in the big picture, many businesses — depends on serving a customer’s most relevant needs at the moment.
+In this way, companies need to become more like living businesses, building and sustaining symbiotic ties with their customers as if those relationships are with a concierge, butler, or best friend.

 A New Definition of Relevance

 The problem, however, is that brands using the four P’s exclusively often target a static customer archetype (e.g., a high-minded customer for an organic supermarket or a value-conscious customer for a discount chain).
 The reality is that there is no such archetypical customer.
 Everyone’s needs vary depending on time and context.
-And with today’s technologies, companies now have the ability to see and act on these fluctuations in the moment.
+With today’s technologies, companies now can see and act on these fluctuations in the moment.
 Customers are increasingly expecting all companies to do just that, both in their marketing efforts and in the experiences they offer.

-1. Purpose: Customers feel the company shares and advances their values.
+- Purpose: Customers feel the company shares and advance their values.

 Many companies will be challenged to satisfy all five P’s at once.
 The following three principles, however, should help them in their efforts to connect with customers on these fronts: